Water Quality Standards

 What are Designated Uses?

 A designated use is a goal for water quality.
 Typically, the goal is the description of an appropriate intended use by humans and/or aquatic life for a water body.
 Designated uses for a particular waterbody may include recreation, shellfishing, water supply and/or aquatic life habitat.
-The goals established may or may not be met currently, but must be attainable.
-Each stream segment, lake, bay, etc. in Maryland is assigned a designated use or multiple designated uses.
+The designated uses established may or may not be met currently, but must be attainable.
+In Maryland these designated uses are grouped into "Use Classes" (e.g. Use Class I, I-P, II, III, IV-P) so as to describe a unique combination of designated uses that apply to a single water body.
+Each stream segment, lake, bay, etc. in Maryland is assigned to a use class.

-For more detailed information on Maryland’s designated uses including maps of streams and their associated designated uses, please click here.
+For more detailed information about Maryland’s designated uses and use class groupings, please click HERE.
+To go directly to maps of surface waters and their associated use classes, please click HERE.

 Water Quality Criteria